Netflix/metaflow/docs/cards.md

 The [HTML](../metaflow/plugins/cards/card_modules/base.html) is a template which works with [JS](../metaflow/plugins/cards/card_modules/main.js) and [CSS](../metaflow/plugins/cards/card_modules/bundle.css).

-The JS and CSS is are created after building the JS and CSS from the [cards-ui](../metaflow/plugins/cards/ui/README.md) directory. [cards-ui](../metaflow/plugins/cards/ui/README.md) consists of the JS app that generates the HTML view from a JSON object.
+The JS and CSS are created after building the JS and CSS from the [cards-ui](../metaflow/plugins/cards/ui/README.md) directory. [cards-ui](../metaflow/plugins/cards/ui/README.md) consists of the JS app that generates the HTML view from a JSON object.

 ### Default `MetaflowCardComponent`